How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 • +0.5% for manually entered cards (e.g., over the phone)

-That means a business processing $100,000 per month in card payments could be paying upwards of $3,000 monthly in fees, money that directly cuts into profit margins.
+That means a business processing $100,000 per month in incoming card payments could be paying upwards of $3,000 monthly in fees, money that directly cuts into profit margins.

 Extra Fees Add Up, Too